Modern Brazil: Its People and Culture

 - 1 day trip learning excursion

-- Admission to museums and other cultural events included for the course
+- Admission cultural events included for the course

 The Program Fee does not include: